Sajjad Ali: Films and television

 Sajjad composed songs in Shoaib Mansoor's 2011 film Bol.
 Sajjad stated that the songs were recorded in his own studio in Dubai and by the name of Din Pareshan hai, having two versions.
-According to Sajjad Ali this song is different from the song in his album Chahar Balish which has also the same title.
+According to Sajjad Ali this song is different from the song in his album Chahar Balish which also has the same title.

 Critical acclaim

 Musician A. R. Rahman has described Sajjad as the original crossover:

 "From the realm of the classical, he metamorphosed into one of the brightest lights of Pakistani pop.
 Always striking the right note, and never missing a beat, even the most hardened purist has to give Sajjad his due.
 This man can breathe life in a Ghazal even as he puts the V back into verve.
-He is one of the very few singers in Pakistan who seems a complete singer.
+He is one of the few singers in Pakistan who seems a complete singer.
 As far as skill is concerned I feel nobody compares to Sajjad Ali.
 He is simply too good at everything he chooses to create."

 Personal life

 Sajjad married his uncle's daughter Naureen in 1990.
 They have four children; two sons and two daughters.
 He lives in Dubai Marina, United Arab Emirates with his family, where he has been based for many years.

+His daughter Zaw Ali is a singer and film maker and has featured in Coke Studio Pakistan, in 2017 singing "Ronay Na Diya" alongside Sajjad Ali for season 10.
 His son Khubi Ali launched his professional music career in 2021 with the single Udaas, a rendition of Sajjad’s 2005 track.
 His other son Shabi Ali is a musician as well.

 His two brothers, Waqar Ali and Lucky Ali, have also made a name in the Pakistan music industry.